eudoxia0/eudoxia0.github.io/_posts/2015-08-17-common-lisp-sotu-2015.md

 **Consolidation:**

-Not applicable.
+Some implementations lag behind others in Unicode support, e.g. ABCL.

   </div>
   <div class="future">

 **Future Work:**

-None, to the best of my knowledge.
+There is some work to be done, in the form of missing features of [cl-unicode][uni].

   </div>
 </div>